Disability Discrimination Lawyer in Pasadena

 Discrimination Against Perceived Disabilities

-Furthermore, an employer cannot take any action against you because of your association with a person who has a physical disability, mental disability, or medical condition.
+An employer also cannot take action against you based on your association with someone who has a physical disability, mental disability, or medical condition.

 You Have a Responsibility to Notify Your Employer of Your Disability

-To benefit from the protections provided by California law, you must notify your employer that you have a disability.
-Although you don’t have to use the word “disability” when disclosing your condition, you must put your employer on notice of your disability.
+To receive protection under California law, you must notify your employer that you have a disability.
+You don’t have to use the word “disability”—but your employer must be on notice of your condition.

-If you’ve experienced discrimination or denial of accommodations but failed to tell your employer about your condition, it may be difficult or impossible for a disability discrimination lawyer from our team in California to help you seek damages.
+If you have experienced discrimination or denial of accommodations but did not notify your employer about your condition, it may be difficult or impossible for a disability discrimination lawyer to help you seek damages.

-In such an example, the employer would have a duty to engage in the “interactive process” with the employee and provide reasonable accommodations to help the employee perform the essential functions of their job duties.
+In this situation, the employer must engage in the “interactive process” with the employee and offer reasonable accommodations to help the employee perform core job duties.

 Employers of Disabled Workers Must Engage in the Interactive Process

-Once your employer is aware or should be aware of your disability, the law requires them to engage in what is known as the “interactive process.”
+Once your employer knows or should know about your disability, the law requires them to start the interactive process.

-To receive disability protection from the FEHA, you must also participate in good faith in the interactive process.
-To participate in the process, you should provide your employer with one of the following:
+To receive FEHA’s disability protections, participate in good faith in the interactive process.
+You should give your employer at least one of the following:

-• A list of restrictions that you have because of your disability, such as a restriction on the number of pounds you can lift
+- A list of restrictions caused by your disability, such as weight you can lift

-• A doctor’s note that states your restrictions and the amount of time your restrictions are expected to last
+- A doctor’s note stating your restrictions and how long they are expected to last

-An employer’s failure to provide you with a reasonable accommodation or to engage in the interactive process with you is two independent violations of the law.
-A lawyer from Domb & Rauchwerger may be able to help you take action against your employer if the employer committed either of those violations.
+If your employer fails to provide reasonable accommodation or refuses to engage in the interactive process, those are two different violations of the law.
+A lawyer from Domb & Rauchwerger may help you address either kind.

 Retaliating Against Employees Who Request Accommodations Is Illegal

-It is also against the law for your employer to retaliate against you for requesting a reasonable accommodation to help you perform an essential function of your job.
+California law prohibits your employer from retaliating against you for asking for a reasonable accommodation to help you do an essential job function.

-If you believe your employer has taken one of the adverse actions mentioned earlier against you for requesting a reasonable accommodation, an experienced disability discrimination lawyer can hold them accountable for their actions.
+If you believe your employer took any adverse action against you for requesting accommodation, a qualified disability discrimination lawyer can hold your employer accountable in the appropriate forum.

 Remedies You Could Receive With the Help of a California Attorney

-If your employer has five or more employees and has failed to provide you with a reasonable accommodation, discriminated against you because of your disability, or retaliated against you, an experienced disability discrimination attorney could obtain for you the following remedies via a lawsuit:
+If your employer has five or more employees and has failed to provide you with a reasonable accommodation, discriminated against you because of your disability, or retaliated against you, an experienced disability discrimination attorney could seek these remedies for you through a lawsuit:

 Frequently Asked Questions About Disability Discrimination